ybgskr12/Reforestation/README.md

-## I was going to learn how to juggle, but I didn't have the balls.
+## Why are giraffes so slow to apologize?
+Because it takes them a long time to swallow their pride.